Picture Gallery

 Photo

-Impressions, spring 1952 (Women’s Page).
-The Women’s Page was a frequent feature in early issues of Impressions, running alongside balance sheets, discussions of presses and paper, and photos of weddings, dinners, and dances.
+Impressions, spring 1952 (Women's Page).
+The Women's Page was a frequent feature in early issues of Impressions, running alongside balance sheets, discussions of presses and paper, and photos of weddings, dinners, and dances.
 In the spring number, readers were told how to make a pattern and sew a blouse.
-The next issue gave instructions for knitting a cap and mittens – according to the text, ‘a Parisian design reserved exclusively for Impressions.’
+The following issue gives instructions for knitting a cap and mittens - according to the text, 'a Parisian design reserved exclusively for Impressions.'
 (Greenhill archives)

 Photo

-The Nurse’s Room, 1952.
+The Nurse's Room, 1952.
 Arthur Badrock (Monochrome Process) waits to have a large splinter removed from his hand by State Registered Nurse Eva Soar, while J. Bradshaw (Grinding & Polishing) looks on.
 The Sun Works Surgery was a small room off the binding warehouse, equipped with medicines, medical instruments, steel surgery furniture, and a chintz-covered settee.
 Nurse Soar treated everything from headaches and sore throats to gashes and mangled fingers.
 She also attended Rembrandt workers and saw to it that all first aid boxes were regularly replenished.
-(From the archives)
+(From the Sun archives)

 Photo